androidcrash/android_crash/README.md

 # android_crash
-Repository of our measurement code and data
+Repository of our measurement code and log data in part.